Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - I was born for this kind of espionage
 - Fool me once, shame on me.
 Fool me twice, I need to end your life
 - Sometimes at the most basic level, to be alive, you must stop other people being alive.
 This is what we do, we are extremely good at it
+- it takes a vast amount of self control to be this deadly
 -

 ## Categorised (by Chatty G):